Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

       - first create instance.object. let's say obj1
       - `obj1`.p1 , p2, etc

-  - c. `Constructor` :
+  - D. `Constructor` :
+    - same name as the class,
+    - no return type or void
-    - default/no-agr ,
+    - default/no-agr present,
     - All-Arg constructor,
     - chaining - `this()`, `super()`

-- Fact:
-  - `POJO` term - plain old java object / class with (setter,getter, constructor,toString)
-  - java 16 - record (removes boilerplate code) - no setter, allArgCont, getter with no prefix, final props.
-  - Introduction to Annotation, eg : @override. markers/metaData to compiler.
-  - `Object` is parent of ALL classes.
+    - this(args): call another constructor within  `same-class`.
+    - super(args): call a constructor from `super-class`.

 2.`Encapsulation:`
 - wrapping or bundling of data into a single unit (in {} bracket) .